Harika-Reddy-Kondam/assignment2-Kondam/README.md

 | Delhi | Red fort | 4 hours |
 | chennai | Marina Beach | 6 hours |
 | Bangalore | Cubbon park | 3 hours |

+---

+# Pithy Quotes
+> "You should not give up and we should not allow the problem to defeat us." - *APJ Abdul Kalam*  <br>

+> "Do not allow yourselves to be disheartened by any failure as long as you have done your best." - *Mother Teresa*